 The system is quite well designed.
 You lock your coins and start generating income, to retrieve them you make an “unstake” order.
 Your staked coins will be retrieved after a grace period (~ 14 days) or instantly for an extra fee.

 FTX usually gives annualized staking returns between 10-20%, but the selection of coins to stake is smaller.
-As of May 2021, FTX lets you stake FTT (the exchange token), UBXT, SRM (low yields), FIDA, SOL and RAY.
+The selection changes quite a bit over time.